 The Bok Center’s Media & Design Fellows (MDFs) support innovative course development within the FAS, partnering with faculty and staff to design a variety of digital tools, course materials, and assignments for undergraduate courses and departments.

-Most Design Fellows support a specific department, developing tools and content that are valuable for that department’s courses; other Fellows support a range of related departments and/or General Education courses.
-Depending on the project, MDFs create digital content, assignments, and resources, develop and support new teaching and learning practices, which frequently involve online tools, and build course materials, including media (text, video, illustrations, animations, websites) and ways for students to interact with these media.
-Additionally Fellows may offer workshops and other forms of guidance to help students complete new types of course activities.
+Media & Design Fellows fall in one of two categories:Departmental/Program-based Media & Design Fellows are based in a department or program and develop tools and materials for that department’s courses; Bok Media & Design Fellows are based in the Bok Center’s Learning Lab and support a range of related departments and/or General Education courses.
+Depending on the project, MDFs create digital content, assignments, and resources, develop and support new teaching and learning practices and build course materials, including text, video, illustrations, animations, websites and ways for students to interact with these media.
+Additionally, MDFs may offer workshops and other forms of guidance to help students complete new course activities.

 Most MDF appointments span the full academic year, allowing Fellows to develop technical expertise, create activities and resources for an upcoming semester, and support implementation of new activities.
-Depending on their availability, Fellows could begin their appointments in early summer to prepare materials for Fall courses.
+Depending on the project, Fellows may begin their appointments in early summer to prepare materials for Fall courses.

 We welcome inquiries from faculty and departments interested in engaging Media & Design Fellows for their courses, and we also accept applications directly from graduate students who would like to serve as Media & Design Fellows.